 These bushvine parcels were planted in 1977 on heavy shale soils.
 The vines are big and gnarly, low yielding but still in good condition.
 The South-West facing slope is quite steep, looking back toward Table Mountain.
-Standing there, it’s easy to imagine those early famers of long-ago growing produce for the passing ships and the burgeoning settlement.
+Standing there, it’s easy to imagine those early farmers of long-ago growing produce for the passing ships and the burgeoning settlement.

 There’s terrific depth to the wine – a low seismic rumble of earthy, salty/sweet flavours and substantial texture.
 It contributes palate weight and depth to Cartology.
 This is not a crisp and springy Chenin.
-This is high fidelity shale.
+This is high-fidelity shale.